-Although Neuberg began the first official coworking space, there had been similar ideas around for years.
-One perfect example is C-base, which was founded in Berlin in 1995 and was among the first hackerspaces around the world.
-Many consider these hackerspaces to be pre-models of the modern coworking spaces.
+Although Neuberg began the first official coworking space, similar ideas had been percolating for years.
+C-base, which was founded in Berlin in 1995, was among the first hackerspaces around the world.
+Many now consider these hackerspaces to be precursors of today's coworking spaces.
 Then, in 1999, 42 West 24 arrived in New York City, which had flexible desks for teams and individuals.
-It was a precursor to coworking spaces without the community aspect.
+It was a precursor to coworking spaces, but without the crucial aspect of community.

-According to Neuberg, the very first coworking space to exist was San Francisco Coworking Space, which was at Spiral Muse.
-Neuberg had friends in the space of Spiral Muse, a feminist collective.
-He mentioned his coworking idea to one of them, Elana Auerbach.
-She let him use the space at Spiral Muse twice a week for a total of $300 a month, earning any profits past that for himself.
-With Neuberg’s dad providing the first few months’ rent for the space, the San Francisco Coworking Space officially began.
-The first official coworker in the space way Ray Baxter, a startup developer, athlete, and father.
-This was followed by the second coworking space at the Hat Factory.
-That new space became necessary after around a year, as there simply was not enough room in Spiral Muse.
+According to Neuberg, the very first coworking space to exist was San Francisco Coworking Space, located in the walls of Spiral Muse, a feminist collective.
+Neuberg had friends at Spiral Muse and mentioned his coworking idea to one of them, Elana Auerbach.
+She agreed to let him use the space at Spiral Muse twice a week for a total of $300 a month, earning any profits past that for himself.
+With Neuberg’s dad providing the first few months’ rent for the space, the San Francisco Coworking Space officially opened.
+The first official coworker was Ray Baxter, a startup developer, athlete, and father.
+After about a year, Neuberg relocated from the small Spiral muse to the Hat Factory, the world's first full-time coworking space, out of overwhelming demand for his concept.